-- A. Has the RTF been completed?
-If not, has it been started? - B. If not, have funds been specifically appropriated for it?
-(Required) - C. Has the Environmental Review been completed for the RTF?
-(Required) - D. Has the required mitigation for the RTF been completed? - E. What is the status of the EEM project designs/specifications? - F. Has the EEM project permitting started?
-Is it complete? - G. Has the environmental review for the EEM project been completed?
-(Required) - H. Are committed matching funds for the EEM project readily available? - I. Can the EEM project be completed by June 2020? - J. Does the Applicant have prior experience with this kind of project? - K. Describe the Applicant's fiscal capacity to carry out the proposed EEM project on a reimbursement only basis? - L. Has the Applicant received a prior EEM program grant? (include project name and year) - M. For acquisitions only: - 1.
+- H. Are committed matching funds for the EEM project readily available? - I. Have land access/tenure agreements been executed? - J. Has a Phase I or Phase II Toxic Report been done?
+If so, address timing of clean-up, type of toxins and delays to project construction. - K. Can the EEM project be completed by May 2022? - L. Does the Applicant have prior experience with this kind of project? - M. Describe the Applicant's fiscal capacity to carry out the proposed EEM project on a reimbursement only basis? - N. Has the Applicant received a prior EEM program grant?
+(Include project name and year.) - O. For acquisitions only: - 1.
 Identify the SPECIFIC parcels to be acquired. - 2.
 Have the parcels been appraised?
 If not, what is the basis for valuation? - 3.
 Has a preliminary title report been issued? - 4.
 Is a purchase agreement in place with the seller? - 5.
-If the purchase agreement is still pending and not included in the application, has a "Willing Seller" Letter from each person on the title been secured?
+If the purchase agreement is still pending and not submitted with the application, has a "Willing Seller" Letter from each person on the title been secured?